cgtnt/arduino-rgb-strip-controller/README.md

 -**Console will open, do not close it until you are done using the controller - closing the console shuts down the local server communicating with the Arduino;**

 # Feautures:
-- Control LED color;
+- Easy to understand UI;
-- Static, strobe and gradient color presets;
+- Frequently used color presets included by default;
-- Create your own sequences using the built-in editor;
+- Create your own custom colors, gradients and sequences using the built-in editor;